Theft Crime Lawyer in New York

 Grand Larceny is a more serious form of theft than petit larceny.
 New York classifies grand larceny as follows:

-- First Degree Grand Larceny – First-degree grand larceny is the theft of property or services valued at over one million dollars.
-It is a class B felony.
+- First Degree Grand Larceny– First-degree grand larceny is the theft of property or services valued at over one million dollars.
+First-degree grand larceny is a class B felony.
 Conviction of this crime can result in a prison sentence of up to 25 years and a fine of up to $30,000.

 - Second Degree Grand Larceny – Second-degree grand larceny is the theft of property or services valued at over $50,000.
-It is a class C felony.
-Conviction can result in a prison sentence of up to 15 years and a fine of up to $15,000.
+Second-degree grand larceny is a class C felony.
+Conviction of this crime can result in a prison sentence of up to 15 years and a fine of up to $15,000.

 - Third Degree Grand Larceny – Third-degree grand larceny is the theft of property or services valued at over $3,000.
-It is a class D felony.
-Conviction can result in a prison sentence of up to seven years and a fine of up to twice the value of the property or services stolen.
+Second-degree grand larceny is a class D felony.
+Conviction of this crime can result in a prison sentence of up to seven years and a fine of up to twice the amount of the value of the property or services stolen.

 - Fourth Degree Grand Larceny – Fourth-degree grand larceny is the theft of property or services valued at over $1,000.
-It is a class E felony.
-Conviction can result in a prison sentence of up to four years and a fine of up to twice the value of the property or services stolen.
+Fourth-degree grand larceny is a class E felony.
+Conviction of this crime can result in a prison sentence of up to four years and a fine of up to twice the amount of the value of the property or services stolen.

 Types of Theft Charges We Handle

-In addition to handling cases involving petit larceny and grand larceny, Barket Epstein defends clients facing theft-related charges such as:
+In addition to handling cases involving petit larceny & grand larceny, Barket Epstein defends clients facing theft-related charges such as:

-Choose Our Renowned New York Theft Crime Attorneys
+Contact Our New York Theft Crime Lawyers Today

 Barket Epstein is a full-service firm.
-Our breadth of experience and multitude of practice areas enable us to take an all-inclusive approach to every case we handle, anticipating prosecutorial strategies and addressing the financial, professional, and personal ramifications a theft crime investigation, arrest, charge, or conviction can bring.
-We can even use our business and financial acumen to develop better defense strategies for clients faced with white-collar theft crimes.
-When you work with a New York theft crime lawyer at our firm, you have the power of our entire team backing you and your interests.
+Our breadth of experience & multitude of practice areas enable us to take an all-inclusive approach to every case we handle, anticipating prosecutorial strategies & addressing the financial, professional, & personal ramifications a theft crime investigation, arrest, charge, or conviction can bring.
+We can even use our business & financial acumen to develop better defense strategies for clients faced with white-collar theft crimes.
+When you work with a New York theft crime lawyer at our firm, you have the power of our entire team backing you & your interests.

-Find out for yourself why we are a leading criminal defense firm—call (888) 779-0267 today.
+Find out for yourself why we are a leading criminal defense firm—call (888) 779-0267 today to get started with our New York theft crime attorney.
 We serve clients across Suffolk County, Nassau County, & the tri-state area from offices in Manhattan, Huntington, & Garden City.

 Frequently Asked Questions